By Frank G. & Edwin H.

 Bolivia operates one of the simplest immigration systems in Latin America.
 Unlike most countries in the region, Bolivia does not require apostilled birth certificates, home-country criminal records, or extensive documentation for initial residency.
-The process can be completed in as little as one week in La Paz.
+Many Group 1 applicants finish active steps in about a week once local documents are ready; Groups 2 and 3 add a 15-day wait before filing, and the CIE at SEGIP depends on whether you complete it in La Paz or Santa Cruz.

 What You Need to Bring